My First Vegetable Garden

 To determine what you can and cannot grow, you will have to do some research, if you happen to be lucky enough to know someone else that gardens in the area, Perfect!
 There is no one better to ask than someone who is actually gardening.
 If you don’t know anyone you can look at frost charts, visit your local extension agency and talk to the people at your local nursery.

 As you become more experienced you will find out what you can get away with and what you can’t.
 I remember being told one year that I could not grow watermelons where we live at the time because the nights were too cool.
 I proved them wrong; I built a hot bed and planted watermelons.
+I was very happy to share those little jewels with the person who told me it was impossible.
+There are plenty of ways to extend your harvest, grow crops that require warmer temperatures, and expand your growing space, you will learn many of these as you plant more gardens.

 Deciding Where to Put your Garden